isontheline/pro.webssh.net/src/docs/documentation/help/howtos/launching-multiple-terminals.md

 You will now be able to switch or add new windows by pressing the navigation bar.

-It's hacky but it works while I'm working on Split View / Slide Over :construction_worker:
+It's hacky but it works while we are working on Split View / Slide Over :construction_worker: